cnabio/cnab-spec/500-CNAB-dependencies.md

 ### sequence

+The `sequence` array is a pre-defined sequencing of the dependant bundles.
+If the `sequence` array is non-empty, the runtime MUST execute each dependency according to this pre-defined order unless the runtime is capable of resolving the dependency graph to determine an execution order itself.
-The `sequence` array defines the criteria for sequencing bundles in a pre-defined order.
-The sequence for each occurrence is a way for the bundle to reference the order of a dependency.
+The `sequence` for each occurrence is a way for the bundle to reference the order of a dependency.

 ### requires